P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-On the other hand, the same decomposition is singleton (that is $|I| = 1$) if and only if any two elements $a$, $b\in X$ are congruent in the sense of the proof of \Cref{th:structRPm}; this is easily shown equivalent to the fact that there is a self-function $f: X \to X$ such that $(X, \, \cdot) = (X, \, \cdot_f)$, as constructed in \Cref{exerkm} \Cref{generic}.
+On the other hand, the same decomposition is singleton (that is $|I| = 1$) if and only if any two elements $a$, $b\in X$ are congruent in the sense of the proof of Theorem \ref{th:structRPm}; this is easily shown to be equivalent to the existence of a self-function $f: X \to X$ such that $(X, \, \cdot) = (X, \, \cdot_f)$, as constructed in Example \ref{exs:exerkm}(\ref{generic}).